platyplus/health-oss/tools.md

 ## Code editor

 Lots of code editors, or more advanced IDE are available, and it is quite easy to find reviews on the Net.
-[VSCode](https://code.visualstudio.com/) is both lightweight and comprehensive, is backed by one major IT compagny (Microsoft), has a dynamic community and can be extended through a vast choice of plugins.
+[VSCode](https://code.visualstudio.com/) is both lightweight and comprehensive, is backed by one major IT company (Microsoft), has a dynamic community and can be extended through a vast choice of plugins.

 ## Git Repository hosting